DilanLivera/python-notes/README.md

 ### Sets
 Sets do not have duplicate values.
 Elements in sets aren't ordered.
 You cannot access items in a set by index.

-- To create a dictionary
+- To create a set
   ```
   numbers = { 1, 4, 5 }
   ```